paradisoPDE/website/README.md

 ## Design

-Layout and tone are inspired by [frenchforrabbits.com](https://www.frenchforrabbits.com/): warm off-white background, generous whitespace, serif headings on a sans-serif body, full-width imagery, and `* * *` dividers between sections.
+Layout and tone: warm off-white background, generous whitespace, serif headings on a sans-serif body, full-width imagery, and `* * *` dividers between sections.
 The accent colour (used on the `PDE` mark and on hover states) is a muted terracotta.
 All styling is in `style.css` — change the CSS custom properties at the top of that file to retheme the whole site in seconds.